 The Yale School of Management Pre-MBA Leadership Program is a two-week summer program targeted toward college sophomores, juniors, seniors, and recent college graduates from populations that are normally underrepresented in management education.

 The emphasis of this program is on leadership, and this is the mission of the School of Management: “To educate leaders for business and society.”
 Upon completion of the program, you'll return to your college or to a full-time job with motivation and a knowledge of business management, as well as a greater sense of what it means to be a leader.

-Internships offer a great opportunity for college students to get real-world experience in a career they’d like to learn more about.
-Participating in an internship also helps to build a strong professional resume while gaining valuable opportunities to meet and network with talented professionals.
+Internships offer an excellent opportunity for college students to get real-world experience in a career they’d like to learn more about.
+Participating in an internship also helps to build a robust professional resume while gaining valuable opportunities to meet and network with talented professionals.
 Some programs are available specifically for students of color and other under-represented groups.
-You can click on the links to learn more about these programs.